jogood/Better-UI-for-PowerApps-Studio/README.md

 # How to use

-Go to chrome://extensions, enable developer mode and drop the folder on the page.
+Navigate (in your browser) to chrome://extensions, enable developer mode and drop the project's folder on the page.
-Go into a PowerApps tab, click the blue square on top right of the browser and click Apply.
+Go into a PowerApps tab, click the blue square on top right of the browser and choose the features you want.
+Currently, you need to press the blue button everytime you want the application to load on a new PowerApps Studio tab.